r-chaika/r-chaika.github.io/_pages/career-contribution.md

 ## Career

 ### Positions
+- PhD student, Department of Psychology, University of Bath (2025-Present)
-- Project-specific Assistant Professor, Graduate School of Humanities, Kobe University (2025–Present)
+- Project-specific Assistant Professor, Graduate School of Humanities, Kobe University (2025)
 - Research Fellow, Graduate School of Humanities, Kobe University (2024–2025)
 - Adviser for Political and Economic Affairs, Embassy of Japan in Estonia (2022-2024)